reportportal/docs/src/md/src/DevGuides/async-reporting.md

 #### Scheme

 All requests(items, logs) related to the same launch will be stored in the same rabbit queue.
-It is achieved the following algorithm that map launch uuid to queue key:
+It is achieved using the following algorithm that map launch uuid to queue key:
 ![](/src/Images/devguide/async/uuid-queus-mapping.png)

 Messages in queue don't have strict order but they stored mostly in the same order as they came from `client`.